Image 1 of 1

 Technical Methodologies

-We utilize both High-Voltage and Low-Voltage testing per ASTM D7877 to ensure 100% coverage across the entire building envelope.
+We utilize both High-Voltage and Low-Voltage testing per ASTM D7877 to ensure adequate coverage across the entire building envelope.

 Low-Voltage (Wet) Testing: This method is ideal for large, horizontal surfaces and green roof assemblies.
 By creating a low-voltage electrical field on a wetted membrane surface, we can follow the directional flow of current to the exact point of a breach.
 This is highly effective for post-installation QA and can be used for diagnostics during leak investigations.